Fangkang515/post_training_quantization-/README.md

 # post_training_quantization-
 A module that enables post training quantization for a pytorch deep learning classification model
 ## Setup
-Set up the environment for using post training quantization by downloading pytorch (https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md)
+Set up the environment for using post training quantization by installing pytorch from the following link (https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md)

 ## Running the Program